645AR

-Austin Alan Rochez (born September 2, 1997), known professionally as 645AR, is an American rapper based in Atlanta, Georgia.
+Austin Alan Rochez (born September 2, 1997), known professionally as 645AR, is an American rapper.
 Best known for his use of a high-pitched voice, a hallmark of the hip hop style dubbed "squeak rap", he has released singles with artists such as Danny Brown, Tyga, FKA Twigs, Tony Shhnow, BabyTron, Tommy Cash, Valee, and Dorian Electra.
 645AR first gained recognition after his 2018 single "Crack" went viral, and he further solidified his success with the release of "4 da Trap" the following year.
 He subsequently signed with Columbia Records.

 Life and career

 Rochez was born in the South Bronx region of New York City on September 2, 1997.
+He is of Honduran descent.
 At age 11, he moved with his family to the Southern United States, living in Florida for about a year before settling in Smyrna, Georgia, a city just outside of Atlanta.
 While there, he made connections with local rappers such as Lil Yachty through his friendships with JWitDaBeam and Slimesito.
 He returned to New York in 2016 to attend Hostos Community College, playing basketball for the school's team, but his interest in music led him to return to Atlanta that same year where the hip hop scene had been heating up with the advent of trap's rise in popularity.
 The numbers in his name came from his building number in the Bronx, while the letters are his first and last initials.

 After producing several songs, Rochez recognized the importance of distinguishing himself.
 He first employed his signature squeaky voice in the 2018 single "Crack".
-The song garnered attention when its video was reposted by fellow New Yorker Lil Tecca, including from the music industry.
+The song garnered attention, including from the music industry, when its video was reposted by fellow New Yorker Lil Tecca.
 This led to the release of his self-titled debut album in 2019, and the single "4 da Trap" later in the year.
 "4 da Trap" spread rapidly across the internet, to the extent that Twitter suspended 645AR's account, mistaking it for spam.
 The momentum led the rapper to sign a record deal with Columbia Records.